What is Stonewalling?

 You need to take a break.

 Paradoxically when you give your overwhelmed partner space, you are actually more likely stay close and connected.
 But there are two very important things that need to happen to avoid emotional disconnection.
-If these two things do not happen than trust will be eroded and it will become increasingly difficult for you to give your partner what they need, thus also not getting what you need from your partner.
-In order to establish trust, this is what must happen:
+If these two things do not happen then trust will be eroded and it will become increasingly difficult for you to give your partner what they need, thus also not getting what you need from your partner.
+To establish trust, this is what must happen:

 Here is the Ticket Out: